COS301-SE-2024/Smart-Storage-Organizer-Application/ReadMe.md

 - Features
 - Technologies Used
 - Installation
-- Usage
-- Contributing
-- License
+- Contributors
-- Contact
+- Video Presentation

 ## Introduction
 Smart Storage Organization is an intuitive Android application aimed at streamlining the organization items.
 By leveraging our app, users can easily categorize, locate, and manage their inventory, ensuring a more organized and efficient environment.